caeltarifa/automatic_web_testing/README.md

 ** ADMIRATION FOR THE UNKNOW **

+web testing with robot automatic tests: many cases
+=======================================================
 Before, Keep your motivation and excitement level high!
-=======================================================

 ### Clone this repository